Little White Lies

 It was not the usual bubbly Anna that I was used to so I continued, “Is that anyway to speak to your boss and I would think best friend.”

 “At 2 AM and just being woken up, unless you can tell me something wonderful, yes that is the response you get and no you are not my best friend.
-I would say more of an oversized child, but we can discuss that at a different time.
+I would say more of an oversized child that I baby sit, but we can discuss that at a different time.
 What can I do for you at freaking 2 o’clock in the morning?”
 I went silent as I realized that I had forgotten about the time difference.
 “Well now that you woke me up tell me what you called for and it better not be just too say good morning and you missed me.”

 I uttered “Well it seems kind of dumb now, but here goes.
 I need to bring a beach to a hospital room.”